revanth-meddula/Pizza-Sales/README.md

 You can find the full set of SQL queries used in this project [here](./sql%20queries%20of%20pizza%20sales.pdf).

 ## Folder Structure
-pizza-sales-analysis/
-│
+the above project of pizza_sales is made by the following:
-├── PowerBI Dashboard.pptx / .pbix
+1.PowerBI Dashboard.pptx / .pbix
-├── sql queries of pizza sales.pdf
+2.sql queries of pizza sales.pdf
-├── screenshots/
-│ ├── dashboard_1.png
-│ └── dashboard_2.png
-└── README.md
+3.screenshots/
+4.dashboard_1.png
+5.dashboard_2.png
+6.README.md

 ## Conclusion
 This project provides a complete view of the business’s pizza sales performance, highlighting best sellers, customer demand patterns, and sales distribution across time and categories.
 It serves as a valuable decision-support tool for business optimization.